axem-solutions/dem/docs/commands.md

 **Description:**

 Install the selected Development Environment.
-DEM pulls all the required containerized tools (which are not yet available on the host PC) from the registry and install the Development Environment locally.
-If the same Development Environment is already installed, but the installation is not complete, the missing tool images get obtained from the registry.
+DEM pulls all the required containerized tools to the appropriate hosts defined by the assigned tasks.

 **Arguments:**